bryngo/bryngo.github.io/_posts/2020-05-23-bay-area-property.md

 **Cash Flow** refers to the net amount you, as the landlord, get per month after considering tenants and any other associated costs such as property tax or maintenance.

-**Appreciation** refers to the risker game of investing in a property, with or without a position cash flow.
-If you, as the landlord, decides to focus 100% on appreciation, this may mean that you would have to pay out of pocket in addition to your tenants to keep up the costs of the property.
+**Appreciation** refers to the risker method of investing in property.
+Here, you may have positive or negative cash flow.
+If you, as the landlord, decides to focus 100% on appreciation, it's possible that you would have to pay out of pocket in addition to anything you get from your tenants to keep up the costs of the property.

 ### Should I go for cash flow or appreciation in the bay area?
 Looking into this.